 Over the past two decades, more than a dozen races were decided by a single vote or ended in a tie.
-If enough people vote in your voting district or county, your ballot can increase your preferred candidate’s chances of winning an election and help get policies passed that reflect your values and your community’s needs.
+If enough people vote in your district or county, your ballot can increase your preferred candidate’s chances of winning an election and help get policies passed that reflect your values and your community’s needs.

 3. Taking time off isn’t always realistic, but more companies are giving employees flexibility to exercise their civic duty.

 In the 2014 midterm elections, 35% of people didn’t vote because of a scheduling conflict.
 Voting can take as short as 10 minutes or as long as several hours, but in almost half of the country, employees are entitled to take time off to vote.
 Companies in over 22 states are required to provide paid time off to vote, and in August several high profile companies announced they’ll offer more flexibility on Election Day.